The British Council is the United Kingdom’s international organisation for cultural relations and educational

 As a registered charity, the British Council must comply with charity law.
 This includes ensuring that its assets are safeguarded and properly used to meet its charitable objectives.
 Our resources must not be abused, misspent, misappropriated or defrauded, and cannot be used for private interests.

 We receive grant-in-aid funding from the Foreign and Commonwealth Office (FCO).
 We must safeguard these public funds and ensure that we use them in compliance with the conditions set out in the Financial Memorandum agreed with the FCO.
 We also receive grants from other government and non-government sources.
 In all cases we comply with the conditions applied to the funding.

 The British Council also earns income from customers paying for its services, including teaching and examinations.
-We are free to use the surplus from this earned income on any of our activities, including those partially funded by grants.
+We are free to use the surplus from this earned income for any of our activities, including those partially funded by grants.
 However, we cannot use our grant funding to subsidise our paid-for services.

 We publish annual audited accounts for the British Council group and we also publish our Corporate Plan on our website.